bugzilla/bugzilla/docs/en/rst/api/core/v1/general.rst

 **API Keys**

-You can specify ``Bugzilla_api_key`` or simply ``api_key`` as an argument to any call, and you will be logged in as that user if the key is correct and has not been revoked.
+You can specify 'X-BUGZILLA-API-KEY' header with the API key as a value to any request, and you will be authenticated as that user if the key is correct and has not been revoked.

 You can set up an API key by using the :ref:`API Keys tab <api-keys>` in the Preferences pages.

 API keys may also be requested via :ref:`Authentication Delegation <auth-delegation>`.

+**WARNING**: It should be noted that additional authentication methods exist, but they are **not recommended** for use and are likely to be deprecated in future versions of BMO, due to security concerns.
+These additional methods include the following:

+ - username and password via ``Bugzilla_login`` and ``Bugzilla_password`` or simply ``login`` and ``password`` respectively in query parameters.
+ - username and password via ``X-BUGZILLA-LOGIN`` and ``X-BUGZILLA-PASSWORD`` headers respectively.
+ - api key via ``Bugzilla_api_key`` or simply ``api_key`` in query parameters.

 Useful Parameters
 -----------------